alvindikapribadi/Arduino-Snake-Game-on-MAX7219-8x8-LED-Matrix-with-Joystick-and-Sound-Effects/README.md

 A beginner-friendly Arduino project that recreates the classic Snake game using an 8x8 MAX7219 LED Matrix, controlled by a KY-023 joystick, and enhanced with buzzer sound effects.

-This project demonstrates basic game logic, input handling, and LED matrix control in a fun and interactive way.
+This project demonstrates basic game logic, joystick input handling, and LED matrix control in a fun and interactive way.

 ---